jcouv/jcouv.github.io/_posts/2019-05-14-nullability-analysis.md

 The state is generally just a simple array, but it can also be two arrays in some cases.
 That's called "conditional state".
 It is used for analyzing expressions like `x == null`.
 We keep track of the states "if the expression were true" and "if the expression were false" separately.
 Slots are still used to index into those arrays as normal.

-Another operation that is common is that of cloning states.
+Cloning states is another common operation.
 When analyzing `if (b) ... else ...`, we clone the state so that we can analyze each branch separately.
-We can merge those states when the branches rejoin (`Meet` takes the worst case values), which gives us the state following the `if` statement.
+We can merge those states when the branches rejoin (`Meet` takes the worst case values).
+That gives us the state following the `if` statement.

 In code that isn't reachable, as in `if (false) { ... unreachable ...}`, every value you read is `NotNull` regardless of tracked state to minimize warnings.